Back to blog home

 Physical Security

-Cloud-based video surveillance systems eliminate the need for local recorders and servers—in other words, no more NVRs or DVRs.
-This article will discuss the different recorder options, the differences between NVRs, DVRs, and cloud NVRs, and why a cloud video security system may or may not be better suited to your organization's needs than an on-premise recorder.
+Cloud based video surveillance systems eliminate the need for local recorders and servers—in other words, no more NVRs or DVRs.
+This article will discuss the different recorder options, the differences between NVRs, DVRs, and cloud NVRs, and why an advanced video management system like cloud video security system may be better suited to your organization's needs than an on-premise recorder.

 What are NVRs, DVRs, and "Cloud NVRs"?